-One of the main features of the WordPress software is that you can quickly and easily increase your WP website or blog’s functionality using plugins.
+One of the most unique benefits of the WordPress website publishing platform is the ability to quickly increase your WP website or blog’s functionality using plugins.

-No doubt, you most likely have a mobile phone.
-What happens when you want to access something new on your phone like a new application, software or a business productivity tool?
+Like most of us, you most likely own a device like a mobile phone.
+What do you do when you want to access something new on your device like a new application, game or a productivity tool?

 You download and install an app!

-An app is a little software application that is simple and easy to install and integrates new functionality into your smart phone.
+An app is a software that is simple and easy to install and instantly integrates new functionality into any smart phone.

-(Just like there are social sharing apps for smart devices …)
+(Just like you can find social sharing apps …)

-A WordPress plugin is similar to an app.
-You install a software application that provides new functionality to your website …
+A plugin is like an app.
+You download and install a software application that provides new functionality to your WordPress website or blog …

-(… you can also find social sharing plugins for WordPress users!)
+(… there are also social sharing plugins for WP!)

 Imagine being able to:

-1) Start simply and inexpensively.
-Get a web site up and running quickly, then …
+1) Start simply with minimal cost involved.
+Get a professional web presence up and running quickly, then …

-2) As you need more features and functionality, you can install new applications with a few mouse clicks directly from your admin section, giving your website a completely new range of features and functionality, and …
+2) As you need more features, you can add new applications with just a couple of mouse clicks directly from within your WordPress dashboard section, giving your website or blog an entirely new range of practical functionality, and also …

-3) Cost not a single dollar extra to download and install on your web site?
+3) Cost not a single cent more to add to your web site?

-Well, that’s exactly what a WP plugin lets you do!
+Well, this is just what a WP plugin enables you to do!

 Plugins – Benefits And Advantages

-Earlier, we compared plugins with ’apps’.
-In a similar way that some apps are free to download and some may cost a little money, so do plugins.
+We started this blog post by comparing plugins with ’apps’.
+In a similar way that many apps are free to download and some apps cost a little money, so do plugins.

-In fact, thousands of plugins are available at no cost to users.
+In fact, thousands of fantastic plugins are freely available for users.

-WordPress plugins that you have to buy are called “Premium” plugins.
-The good news, is that when compared to the cost of hiring a professional web developer to get the same features and functionality on your site, most Premium (i.e. paid) plugins are priced quite cheaply.
+WP plugins that you have to pay for are called “Premium” plugins.
+The good news, is that when you compare these to the cost of hiring a professional web developer to get similar functionality on your site, most Premium plugins cost very little.

-- Plugins let you start off with a basic site and then add new features and enhancements to your site when necessary.
+- Plugins allow you to start off with only a basic web presence and then expand only when necessary.

-- Plugins let you add practically endless functionality to your web presence easily and cheaply.
+- WordPress plugins let you add almost unlimited features to any web presence quickly, easily and inexpensively.

-- WordPress plugins allow ”non-techies” to own a website that they can self-manage.
+- WP plugins allow non-technical users to own a web presence that they can manage.

-- Most plugins normally work “right out of the box” and only require installation and activation to give your site instant new capabilities, enhancements and functionality.
+- Most plugins normally work “right out of the box” and only require installation and activation to provide your web site with new capabilities and functionality.

-- Some plugins offer more advanced options and may need some configuring.
+- Some plugins offer more extensive options and could require some configuring.

-Just like themes, thousands of WP plugins are currently available for WordPress users … and many of these great plugins are 100% FREE!
+Like themes, thousands of WP plugins are available for WordPress users … and many of these great plugins are 100% FREE!

-You can download thousands of plugins from the Free WordPress Plugin Repository …
+You can access thousands of WP plugins from the Free WordPress Plugin Directory …

-As previously mentioned, you will find WordPress plugins that can do just about everything you want done.
+As previously mentioned, you can find plugins that will do almost everything you need done.

 - Social Engagement

-- Uploading Media – Videos, Images, Podcasts, Multimedia, etc.
+- Uploading Media Files – Videos, Graphics, Podcasts, Multimedia, etc.

 - e-Biz And Online Sales Automation